triskalion/notes/Sniffing_MitM-Attacks/MitM.md

 ### ICMP redirect attack
 ICMP redirect attacks modify the routing table of victim hosts, by misleading victims that they provide a better metric to the target destination outside the LAN.
+This redirection causes the victim hosts to update their routing table and insert “better priority” gateway alternatives through the attacker’s host instead to reach the destination network.

 ## Cool resources
 https://ivanitlearning.wordpress.com/2019/05/20/icmp-redirect-attacks-with-scapy/